ryantd42/NY-Legislative-Git/2023/S625D-2023/bill.md

- FOR  EACH  WEEK  DURING  WHICH SUCH EMPLOYEE IS EMPLOYED BY THE ELIGIBLE NEWS JOURNALIST EMPLOYER DURING THE CALENDAR QUARTER,  AND  (B)  RESIDES WITHIN  THE  DESIGNATED  BROADCAST  MARKET  OR  FIFTY MILES OF THE LOCAL COMMUNITY WITH RESPECT  TO  THE  QUALIFYING  PUBLICATION  OR  QUALIFYING
+ FOR  EACH  WEEK  DURING  WHICH SUCH EMPLOYEE IS EMPLOYED BY THE ELIGIBLE NEWS JOURNALIST EMPLOYER DURING THE CALENDAR QUARTER,  AND  (B)  RESIDES WITHIN  THE  DESIGNATED  BROADCAST  MARKET  OR  FIFTY MILES OF THE LOCAL
- S. 625--C  3
+ S. 625--D  3

- BROADCAST  STATION  WITH  RESPECT  TO  WHICH  THE QUALIFIED SERVICES ARE PROVIDED.
+ COMMUNITY WITH RESPECT  TO  THE  QUALIFYING  PUBLICATION  OR  QUALIFYING BROADCAST  STATION  WITH  RESPECT  TO  WHICH  THE QUALIFIED SERVICES ARE PROVIDED.
   (5)  "QUALIFIED  SERVICES"  MEANS SERVICES WHICH CONSIST OF GATHERING,